 We all face the struggle of trying to regular out emotions.
 Like our body, our mind is also constantly running, chasing one thought after another.
 An overactive mind causes bad sleep, bad eating habits, weakened immunity, and a lot of other problems.

 When you are self-aware you know how to take care of yourself.
 Being self-aware is the ability to look deep within yourself and understand what’s going on there.
 It’s the ability to deal with the afflicting thoughts and emotions buried deep within the subconscious mind.

 Emotional resilience allows for better decision-making and is a very desired trait in people working in leadership positions.
 An emotionally sound person knows how to handle a tough situation and resolve conflicts in the best possible manner.

 Author’s Bio: Jagjot Singh

-Jagjot Singh is an entrepreneur, a fitness enthusiast, and a spiritual seeker who likes to write about mindfulness and meditation on his blog MindfulnessQuest.
-He has been practicing mindfulness and meditation for the past 5 years and is committed to helping people with physical and mental health issues.
+Jagjot Singh is an entrepreneur, a fitness enthusiast, and a spiritual seeker.
+You can read about mindfulness and meditation on his blog MindfulnessQuest.
+He has been practising mindfulness and meditation for the past 5 years.
+He’s committed to helping people with physical and mental health issues.

 Paul Harrison BSc is a qualified meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in teaching meditation and mindfulness both to individuals and to corporations and is the author of four books on meditation.
 He has been featured in Psychology Today, Breathe Magazine, Healthline, Psych Central and Lion’s Roar.